-It is found that the photospheric magnetic field in the flaring region has locally a tripolar structure in which an elephant-trunk-like area of negative polarity (labeled "N" in Figure 5(a)) deeply intrudes into positive polarities (labeled "P" in Figure 5(a)).
-The important structural features are revealed in the photospheric slog Q maps (e.g., bottom panel of Figure 6), where slog $Q \approx \text{sign}(B_z) \log Q$ at $Q \gg 2$ (Titov et al. 2011).
-The high-Q lines designate in such maps the footprints of separatrix surfaces and QSLs.
-In particular, the elephant-trunk-like area of negative polarity is divided in half by such a high-Q line, with the respective halves belonging to two adjacent sheared arcades (purple lines in the top panel of Figure 6).
-The torsion parameter $\alpha = (j \cdot B)/B^2$ has opposite signs in these arcades (top panel of Figure 6), implying that their axial currents are oppositely directed.
+It is found that the photospheric magnetic field in the flaring region has locally a tripolar structure in which an elephant-trunk-like area of negative polarity (labeled 'N' in Fig. 5(a)) deeply intrudes into positive polarities (labeled 'P' in Fig. 5(a)).
+The important structural features are revealed in the photospheric slog Q maps (e.g., bottom panel of Fig. 6), where $slog Q \approx sign(B_z) log Q$ at $Q \gg 2$ (Titov et al. 2011).
+The high-Q lines designate in such maps the footprints of separatrix surfaces and quasi-separatrix layers (QSLs).
+In particular, the elephant-trunk-like area of negative polarity is divided in half by such a high-Q line, with the respective halves belonging to two adjacent sheared arcades (purple lines in the top panel of Fig. 6).
+The torsion parameter $\alpha = (\mathbf{j} \cdot \mathbf{B})/B^2$ has opposite signs in these arcades (top panel of Fig. 6), implying that their axial currents are oppositely directed.
 A hyperbolic flux tube (HFT; Titov et al. 2002) that consists of two QSLs adjoining each other separates the two sheared arcades.
-The HFT
+The HFT has a T-type junction passing through the joint arcades' apex.
+The footprint of this junction corresponds to the abovementioned high-Q line.